 Or have you?
 It’s hard to share an experience you haven’t had.
 It’s hard to show someone something you haven’t actually seen for yourself.

 John saw Jesus, and openly declared: “Here comes the Lamb of God, the One who takes away the sin of the entire world!”
 That’s quite a statement!
 But John had experienced something his disciples apparently had not, and he was eager to tell them about that experience.
 He wanted them to see it, too.

-A couple of weeks ago, I reminded you that the wise men saw the star because they had been looking for it.
-Last week, as we remembered our baptism and renewed our covenant promises together, I invited you to actively seek God’s kingdom in this coming year.
+We are in the season of Epiphany, when we remember how Jesus was revealed to the wise men who came from the east.
+But it’s important to remember that the wise men saw the star because they had been looking for it.
+Last week, we celebrated the Baptism of Our Lord by remembering the promises made at our own baptism.
+Those promises are a good reminder to actively seek God’s kingdom in the coming year.
 In order to see God among us, we have to be looking for God at work in our lives.

 When John’s disciples went after Jesus, he asked them, “What are you looking for?”
 These are the first words Jesus speaks in John’s gospel.
 We heard the opening verse of John on Christmas Eve: “In the beginning was the Word, and the Word was with God and the Word was God…” But that Word doesn’t actually utter a word until 38 verses later, and when he speaks, it’s this simple but profound question.

 When Jesus asks Andrew and the other disciple, “What are you looking for?” it means a lot more than just, “Did you lose something?
 Can I help you find it?”
 Jesus is really asking, “What are you searching for in life?
 What is your soul’s deepest desire?
 What are you seeking with all of your being?”